19 Chrome Extension Business Success Stories (2023)

 Hey, I’m Omari Harebin.
 Founder of SuperJack, a Squarespace extension for eCommerce owners.
 I just launched 30 days ago and it’s currently at $117 MRR.

-Ju Li (from Boston, MA, USA) started BuyLo over 1 year ago.
+Ju Li (from Boston, MA, USA) started BuyLo about 2 years ago.

 Hi!
 My name is Ju Li and I am a co-founder of GetBuyLo.com.
 We’ve built a browser extension that’s like Honey but specifically tailored for flights.
 Basically, when you are at checkout on a supported flight booking site, it will automatically pop up and scan other flight booking sites for a lower price on the same flight.